 Dr. Katy Gorman is a board-certified, licensed chiropractor practicing in Traverse City.
 She grew up in Comstock Park, MI (a small town just north of Grand Rapids) and after high school, she attended Alma College where she majored in Exercise and Health Science.
 Dr. Gorman graduated from Alma, Summa Cum Laude with a Bachelors of Science in 2008.
 From there, she moved to Lombard, IL where she started her journey to becoming a Chiropractic Doctor at National University of Health Sciences.
 She began her chiropractic education with a focus on sports chiropractic due to her athletic background, but realized once she was in her internship in Chicago and treating patients, that she really enjoyed treating the whole family from infants to seniors.
 Dr. Gorman graduated Cum Laude with a Doctor of Chiropractic degree in December 2011.

-Dr. Gorman and her husband made the move back to Michigan in September 2012 with their daughter, Claire, and dog, Bailey.
+Dr. Gorman and her husband, Matt, made the move back to Michigan in September 2012 with their daughter, Claire, and dog, Bailey.
 She began her independent practice in Traverse City in February 2013 and has been helping patients achieve their healthcare goals ever since.
-Dr. Gorman loves spending time with her family.
+Dr. Gorman has added another little girl to her family, Hannah in 2015 and is expecting her third girl in April 2018.
 She also enjoys running, reading, playing volleyball, and learning new things.

 Dr. Gorman has also been active in continuing her education.
 She has taken seminars on techniques including Kinesio Taping Method, Active Release Technique and advanced adjusting techniques as well as Gait Analysis and TMJ/jaw pain management and rehabilitation.
 Most recently, Dr. Gorman became certified in the Webster Technique and is also a member of the International Chiropractic Pediatric Association.
 She is looking forward to continuing to learn with a focus on treating the whole family especially pregnant women and children.